Ling-Song-000/course-cryptanalysis/README.md

 ### Exercises

-Todo
+* Exersices after each section

+### Four Projects
+* Search for differntial trails with MILP/SAT
+* Search for cubes for Keccak
+* Find parameters for guess-and-determine attacks with MILP
+* Implement Wiener’s attack on RSA

-### Suggested Topics for Seminars and Projects
+### Suggested Topics for Seminars (choose one)

-Todo
+* Designs of stream ciphers with small states
+* RSA and Shor's algorithm
+* Differential analysis of keyless permutations
+* ...

 ### Textbooks